sheltermanager/asm3/doc/manual/service.rst

 positioning instead, which keeps the position of the parent page when viewing animals, but this has been found to be less compatible with some browsers and iframes.

+Setting asm3_adoptable_iframe_closeonback will close the popup iframe when the user hits the back button.
+Again, this is not completely compatible with all browsers, so the option is not enabled by default and the "close" link at the top right of the popup should be used.

 animal_view_adoptable_html
 --------------------------